hydraxman/hibeaver/README.md

 You can also see the content above in the build log outputs.

+There is also a demo showing how to use it.
+You can either get it through git submodule and add a settings.gradle file to include the module, or get it by checking out [hiBeaverDemo](https://github.com/BryanSharp/hiBeaverDemo).

 Hope you can enjoy it!
 Any comment and suggestion is welcomed.